0065 Vice President for Administrative and Information Services

 13. Ensures that miscellaneous assignments related to administrative services are completed in the best interest of the University by accepting and accomplishing tasks which are delegated by the President.

-The Vice President for Administrative & Information Services reports directly to the President of the University and supervises the directors of administrative units within the Administrative and Information Services Division.
+The Vice President for Administrative and Information Services reports directly to the President of the University and supervises the directors of administrative units within the Administrative and Information Services Division.